Tutorial

 curl -i 'http://127.0.0.1:8081/todos?id=1'

-With #[Cacheable], resource contents are managed in a “query repository” dedicated for storing resources, which is different from the database for writing, and Etag and Last-Modified headers are added automatically.
+Using #[Cacheable], the resource content is managed in a “query repository” dedicated to resource storage, separate from the write database, and headers such as Etag and Last-Modified are automatically added.

 Because Everything is A Resource.

-BEAR.Sunday is a connecting layer framework that connects dependencies with DI, cross-cutting interests with AOP, and application information as resources with the power of REST.
+BEAR.Sunday is a connecting layer framework that ties dependencies with DI, cross-cutting concerns with AOP, and application information as resources with the power of REST.